 Overview of Apple File System (APFS)

-If you upgrade to macOS 10.13 High Sierra, 10.14 Mojave, you might have spent some time experimenting with APFS (Apple File Stem).
+If you upgrade to macOS 10.13 High Sierra, 10.14 Mojave, or 10.15 Catalina, you might have spent some time experimenting with APFS (Apple File Stem).
 This is a completely different file system, which comes with some new concepts for formatting and managing your Mac drives.
 Therefore, many people don't know how to delete an APFS partition, container, volume.
 A people asked for help from a forum:

 I got a "Your disk is almost full" message.
 My MacBook became very slow.
 When checking storage, "Other volumes in container" was taking up to 30gb, but it constantly changed.
 Sometimes it took a gig or two, and other times 30gb.
 I'm running a High Sierra 10.13.
 How to delete this APFS partition?
 Any suggestion will be appreciated!